MarySas/SQL-Cleaning-Data/README.md

 Procedures during the cleaning process:
 - Converting Date types;
 - Checking null values;
-- Fullfilling null values in addresses with the corresponding adress, by using JOINS;
+- Fulfilling null values in addresses with the corresponding address, by using JOINS;
 - Splitting Columns by using STRING, CHARINDEX;
 - Splitting Columns by using UPDATE, SET, PARSENAME, REPLACE;
 - Changing values to Yes and No answers by using SELECT DISTINCT, GROUP BY, ORDER BY, CASE, WHEN and UPDATE;